Events

 Session 3 – Modelling Canada’s Transformational Projects: Electricity and Industry

 This session explores how integrated electricity and energy-economy modelling can support planning and implementation of Canada’s key infrastructure and industrial decarbonization projects, including PNIs.
-It will feature comparative results from the MMCF on transmission, electrification, and industrial decarbonization, alongside perspectives on implementation challenges, economic impacts, and institutional constraints.
+It will feature comparative results from the Multi-Model Comparison Forum (MMCF) on transmission, electrification, and industrial decarbonization, alongside perspectives on implementation challenges, economic impacts, and institutional constraints.

 Networking Break